-The default Variable Start-Up Operations and Maintenance Adder for a frame combustion turbine resource will equal $52.13 per start per MW multiplied by the PMax of the resource or MSG Configuration of the resource.
+The default Variable Start-Up Operations and Maintenance Adder for a frame combustion turbine resource will equal $61.89 per start per MW multiplied by the PMax of the resource or MSG Configuration of the resource.

-The default Variable Minimum Load Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) for a natural gas-fired combined cycle resource, the adder will equal $1.74 per run-hour per MW multipled by the PMax of the resource or MSG Configuration of the resource; (2) for an aeroderivative combustion turbine resource, the adder will equal $4.38 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource; and (3) for a hydroelectric resource, the adder will equal $0.65 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource.
+The default Variable Minimum Load Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) for a natural gas-fired combined cycle resource, the adder will equal $2.07 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource; (2) for an aeroderivative combustion turbine resource, the adder will equal $5.20 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource; and (3) for a hydroelectric resource, the adder will equal $0.77 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource.

-The default Variable Energy Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) nuclear $1.08/MWh; (2) coal $2.69/MWh; (3) wind $0.28/MWh; (4) natural gas-fired combined cycle units $0.59/MWh; (5) steam units $0.33/MWh; (6) geothermal $1.16/MWh; (7) landfill gas $1.21/MWh; (8) frame combustion turbines $0.97/MWh; (9) aeroderivative combustion turbines $2.15/MWh; (10) reciprocating internal combustion engines $1.10/MWh; and (11) biomass $1.65/MWh.
+The default Variable Energy Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) nuclear $1.28/MWh; (2) coal $3.19/MWh; (3) wind $0.33/MWh; (4) natural gas-fired combined cycle units $0.70/MWh; (5) steam units $0.39/MWh; (6) geothermal $1.38/MWh; (7) landfill gas $1.44/MWh; (8) frame combustion turbines $1.15/MWh; (9) aeroderivative combustion turbines $2.55/MWh; (10) reciprocating internal combustion engines $1.31/MWh; and (11) biomass $1.96/MWh.

-Effective January 1, 2022, default adders established pursuant to this Section 30.4.5.4.2 will supersede and replace any then-existing default adders established prior to that effective date.

 30.4.5.4.3 Negotiated Variable Operations and Maintenance Adders